-Members are reminded of their obligation to give reasons for any decision(s) reached by further reference from the statutory guidance as follows:

-Paragraph 13.10 "It is important that a licensing authority should give comprehensive reasons for its decisions in anticipation of any appeals.
+Members are reminded of their obligation to give reasons for any decision(s) reached by further reference from the statutory guidance as follows: Paragraph 13.10 "It is important that a licensing authority should give comprehensive reasons for its decisions in anticipation of any appeals.
 Failure to give adequate reasons could itself give rise to grounds for an appeal.
 It is particularly important that reasons should also address the extent to which the decision has been made with regard to the licensing authority's statement of policy and this Guidance.
 Reasons should be promulgated to all the parties of any process which might give rise to an appeal under the terms of the 2003 Act."
 A copy of the Statement of Licensing Policy, current statutory guidance and the Act has been supplied to each of the Members' Rooms and further copies will be available for reference at the hearing.

-6. APPEALS

-Schedule 5, part 1, of the Act sets out the appeal provisions in relation to the determination of an application to vary a premises licence.
+6. APPEALS Schedule 5, part 1, of the Act sets out the appeal provisions in relation to the determination of an application to vary a premises licence.
 Where the Licensing Authority rejects (in whole or in part) an application, the applicant may appeal against the decision to the Magistrates' Court.
 Should the committee grant (in whole or in part) an application, the applicant may appeal against any decision to modify the conditions of the licence.
 Where a person who made relevant representations in relation to the application contends that:

-- a) that any variation made ought not to have been made, or - b) that, on varying the licence, the Licensing Authority ought not to have modified the conditions of the licence, or ought to have modified them in a different way, under section 4(a) of that section,

-He may appeal against the decision.
+- a) that any variation made ought not to have been made, or - b) that, on varying the licence, the Licensing Authority ought not to have modified the conditions of the licence, or ought to have modified them in a different way, under section 4(a) of that section, He may appeal against the decision.

-7. APPENDICES

-- A. Copy of the redacted application for the variation of the premises licence. - B. Copy of the current premises licence - C. Copies of the redacted relevant representations received - D. Copy of Decision Notice from original application following a Licensing Sub-Committee hearing on 5th September 2022

-THE COMMITTEE IS REQUESTED TO DETERMINE THE VARIATION APPLICATION
+7. APPENDICES - A. Copy of the redacted application for the variation of the premises licence together with a schedule of proposed changes to the licence conditions if necessary - B. Copy of the current premises licence - C. Copies of the redacted relevant representations received - D. Committee decision 18/01/17 THE COMMITTEE IS REQUESTED TO DETERMINE THE APPLICATION